josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 I don't claim to know everything.
 I don't even claim whatever I _do_ know will be useful in the first place; what worked for me before might not work for you now.

 However, I've had what I think is fair to consider a pretty good run in tech so far.
 I've been building things on the web for about ten years.
-I've worked for agencies, taught development courses, and I've spent the last few years full-time in frontend at companies like [Flywheel/WP Engine](https://wpengine.com), [Shopify](https://shopify.com) and [Deno](https://deno.com).
+I've worked for agencies, taught development courses, and I've spent the last few years full-time in frontend at some notable software companies.

 <CalloutPlusQuote>